dimitre/ofChalet/readme.md

 We can have an individual runner for each library and it takes in consideration if the folder was changed in latest push (possible in gh actions) there is a proof of concept running here, the only caveat is this action to release needs a tag, so it is not possible to consider only the folder.

+Another idea, we can keep a TSV with all libraries for all platforms, one per line, indicating if it is a download or uses a package manager, so this is a good way of choosing how custom the libraries will be.
+example:
 | lib      | platform | kind    | data                   | comment |
 |----------|----------|---------|------------------------|---------|
 | freetype | osx      | static  | oflib_osx_freetype.zip |         |